hujhax/austin-improv-wiki/Performers/Michael Brockman.md

 **Michael Brockman** is an improv musician and improv-singing teacher.

 ## Summary
 Michael started in musical improv somewhere around 2005 after seeing an article on the Austin improv scene in the Austin Chronicle followed shortly by an ad for an improv musician on Craigslist.
 See?
 Serendipity.
 He's taken a few acting improv classes but is considerably more comfortable hiding behind an instrument (or two).
-He has also co-taught improv singing with [[Merlin Works]] and [[Theatres/The Hideout Theatre|The Hideout Theatre]].
+He has also co-taught improv singing with [[Theatres/Merlin Works|Merlin Works]] and [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 Note: all credits in Troupes and Shows are for improvised accompaniment, except those marked "(composer)", which are productions he instead wrote the music for.

 ## History
-A post from him about the first improv show he ever saw:<blockquote>The first improv show I saw I was actually in.
+A post from him about the first improv show he ever saw:
+> The first improv show I saw I was actually in.
 It was with GGG at [[Festivals/LAFF|LAFF]] some 3 or 4 years ago.
 I had no idea what I was doing and if I saw it on tape now I'd probably be yelling at myself through the screen.
 I do remember I felt that I'd overplayed, and so at my second show I made a point of hanging back.
 I got more criticism for that strategy than I did for my first show so I quickly abandoned that approach.
-It really wasn't until I'd amassed a little more knowledge about the process and the quirks and strengths of the ladies themselves that I began to get a bit comfortable. </blockquote>
+It really wasn't until I'd amassed a little more knowledge about the process and the quirks and strengths of the ladies themselves that I began to get a bit comfortable.

 ## Troupes
 * [[Troupes/ComedySportz|ComedySportz]]